cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

 # Integer overflows and underflows

+### Integer overflows and underflows

+Informally, "overflow" tends to be used to describe several different phenomena.

+- Intended "wraparound" of integer types in various languages
+- "Underflow" -- wraparound from the bottom
+- Exceeding the bounds of numbers representable in an integer type, resulting in undefined behaviour
+- Assigning a number to a type to small too hold it, resulting in "truncation"

+Any of these can result in security vulnerabilities, due to a number not holding the value programmers expect it to hold.

+### Causes

+Most people are used to thinking of numbers as if they were idealized mathematical integers.

+For two such integers $x$ and $y$, if $x > 0$ and $y > 0$, then $xy > 0$, $xy > x$ and $xy > y$.

+But for (say) an `unsigned char`, we have $13 \times 20 = 4$.

+And for a `signed char`, the behaviour is undefined (but probably,
+$10 \times 13 = -126$).

+### Summary

+- unsigned integer types: If a new value is out of bounds, wrap around
+- signed integer types: If the new value is out of bounds, undefined behaviour.
+Unpredictable, but often the new value will wrap around
+- conversion from a larger type to unsigned integer type: Wrap around (truncation)
+- conversion from a larger type to signed integer type: Implementation defined, but typically will truncate

 ### Unsigned integer wraparound

 - In C, for *unsigned* integer types, their intended behaviour is that